physionetchallenges/physionetchallenges.github.io/2020/index.md

 layout: default
 ---

-# To be Announced: The PhysioNet/Computing in Cardiology Challenge 2020
+# Classification of 12-lead ECGs: the PhysioNet/Computing in Cardiology Challenge 2020

 [Back](../index.html)